rvalien/orbbot/README.md

 Orbb can help:
 `map`      🗺️ Choose random map.
 `profile` Show quake profile link `profile some_name`
-`pzdc`     Random character and team shuffle.
 ![](./vote_exmpl.png)
 `spec`    Bot send vote message with question like: `Who want to play now?` If player, that set positive reaction, more than 8, bot choose random spectators.
-`voice`    Shuffle members of voice channel to 2 teams and spectators.
+`teams`    Shuffle members of voice channel to 2 teams and spectators.
 `vote`     Shuffle members who set positive reaction to 2 teams and spectators.
 `role`     Show your roles & link to message where you can add/remove roles.
 `bday`     Show happy birthday users.
 `pzdc`     OMG mode!
 Random team and character.
 Prepare to suffer.
-`ping`     Used to check if the bot alive.
 `help`     Shows this message and more info for commands.
 `poll`     Simple poll with only 2 reactions (👍, 👎).
 `roll`     🎲 roll dice and set result as reaction on your command.
 Return number from 1 to 6.